Prince of Wales Island, Alaska

 Sunnahae Hotel.
 The Sunnahae property consists of a small hotel with ten rooms, and two large detached cabins and one efficiency cabin.
 The main hotel building is comfortable and has one accessible room downstairs, but for a special treat, or if you are bringing a family, book early to stay in one of their cabins.
 They are fully furnished, have a kitchen and bath, sleep five, and look out over the most beautiful water views you will ever see.

 Stock up on your favorite sundowner beverage and enjoy it from the porch.
-There is free WiFi and laundry facilities in the hotel and each cabin.
+There is WiFi and laundry facilities in the hotel and in each cabin.
 There is also an events room that holds 40 comfortably - perfect for family reunions.

 Thorne Bay (Population 500)